 A pilot scheme in the North West was launched in late 2018 at the Digital Manufacturing Week.
 While its first report claimed some success when it was published in January of this year, the programme is still to be rolled out across the country despite clear signals at the launch that this ‘would happen in the very near future’.
 That now leaves just four years for Made Smarter to meet its stretching targets, which is a major challenge.
 It would be bad news for UK manufacturing if the grand promises of Made Smarter are not reached and confidence in industrial digitalisation takes another blow.

-Industry 4.0 viewed from the shop floor
+Industry 4.0 viewed from the Factory floor

 In an earlier blog we cast a quizzical eye on just one aspect of Industry 4.0 which is currently getting a lot of air time: artificial intelligence and machine learning.
 We viewed it not from the quiet world of the academic research lab, or the noisy world of marketing, but from the perspective of a production manager or puzzled CEO working in a fast paced and constantly changing industrial environment.
 An environment where the lack of context from machining data presents formidable – but not insurmountable – hurdles to using AI to unlock the promised improvements in productivity.